-Combining a love of great food and a passion for all things tech, Fridge of Plenty is our imagining of a modern grocery shop.
+Combining a love of great food and a passion for all things tech, Fridge of Plenty is a modern urban farm shop based in Crouch End, London.

 We sell entirely local, seasonal and sustainable produce – and we also hope that our online ordering, home delivery, food bundles and recipe kits offer ease, convenience and a great customer experience.

 We are proud to say that all of our fruit and vegetable suppliers are certified organic by the Soil Association, because they farm in a way that avoids man-made fertilisers, pesticides, growth regulators and livestock feed additives.
 That means soil, insects, animals and human health are all better protected.

 We only stock sustainably-caught fish and low-intensity, high-welfare meat – and all of our meat is organically-reared if not certified (usually because the butcher is not organic).
 Much of our fresh produce is harvested to order to help minimise food waste, and we run the shop on 100% green electricity.